api-platform/docs/core/content-negotiation.md

 The framework natively supports JSON-LD, GraphQL, JSONAPI, HAL, raw JSON, XML, YAML and CSV (YAML and CSV support is only available if you use Symfony 3.2+).

-Both XML and JSON formats are experimental and there are no assurance that we will not break them.
+Both XML and JSON formats are experimental and there is no assurance that we will not break them.

 API Platform Core will automatically detect the best resolving format depending on: